cs1302uga/cs1302-tutorials/visibility/visibility.rst

 with the option that makes something visible from the least number of locations, then work through the rest in the order of increasing visibility.

+We will take some liberties when discussing examples involving multiple labelled lines (e.g., ``LINE1``) of code; for example, whenever we consider whether or not a line will work, we will make a good faith assumption that all other labelled lines of code will also work, even if we find out later that they don't.
+If you want to work through such examples yourself (i.e., write the code), you may need to comment out or remove some labelled lines of code whenever you focus your attention a single, labelled line.

 While you are likely already familiar private and public visibility, please do not assume that you already understand how it works.
 Over the years, we have found that many students have a somewhat flawed conceptual model for how